one-zero-eight/events/README.md

 ## Features list

 1. Import any events to your calendar
-    - Easily import events from various sources and add them to your personal calendar
+    - Import events from various sources and add them to your personal calendar
     - Supports popular calendar file format .ics for easy integration with different applications
     - Intuitive import process with step-by-step instruction
 2. Integrated Calendar Dashboard